Revelum in the Media: The Forbes, Teleamazonas, and El Observador Investigations into Deepfake Fraud

 - Has Revelum been featured in the press?

 - Yes.
-Revelum's deepfake detection data was the basis for two investigations published by Forbes Colombia in 2026, and Revelum supplied the intelligence for an investigation aired by Teleamazonas, one of Ecuador's main national television networks.
-Together this coverage documented five distinct deepfake scam campaigns impersonating David Vélez, Mario Hernández, Gustavo Petro, Shakira, and Daniel Noboa.
+Revelum's deepfake detection data was the basis for two investigations published by Forbes Colombia in 2026, for an investigation aired by Teleamazonas, one of Ecuador's main national television networks, and for two July 2026 reports in Uruguay's El Observador, one on the country's most cloned public figures and one on a campaign impersonating President Yamandú Orsi.
+Together this coverage documented deepfake scam campaigns impersonating David Vélez, Mario Hernández, Gustavo Petro, Shakira, Daniel Noboa, Guillermo Tolosa, Sergio Fogel, Carlos Lecueder, and Yamandú Orsi.

-- What did the Forbes and Teleamazonas investigations find?
+- What did the Forbes, Teleamazonas, and El Observador investigations find?

 - How does Revelum detect these deepfake campaigns?

 - Revelum continuously monitors advertising and social platforms for synthetic media that impersonates executives, public figures, and brands, then files and tracks takedowns until the fraudulent content is removed.
-The evidence behind the Forbes and Teleamazonas coverage came from that same monitoring infrastructure.
+The evidence behind all of this coverage came from that same monitoring infrastructure.